Ricool06/ricool.uk/posts/2019-02-22-a-simple-wireguard-setup.md

 * The `Endpoint` setting specifies the IP address/hostname of the server.
 This must be the internet-accessible, public address.
 This is not the virtual network address we set earlier in the server config.
 * The `AllowedIPs` setting uses the IPv4 wildcard to capture connection attempts to any IP address and route them through the Wireguard interface.

 The client is configured.
-Easy-peasy.
+Easy peasy.
 One more thing to do.
 Wireguard is a peer-to-peer VPN, so the "server" we created needs to know some info about the client too, namely, its public key and virtual network address.
 This is so that the server knows it should allow connections from your client, and so it knows how to encrypt data that your client wishes to receive through the VPN.

 ### Back to the Server!
-Stop the disconnect Wireguard if it's currently runnning with `wg-quick down wg0`.
+Stop the disconnect Wireguard if it's currently running with `wg-quick down wg0`.
 Edit the `/etc/wireguard/wg0.conf` file created earlier to include the following lines:
 ```
 [Peer]
 PublicKey = <client's public key>